DFG-kjtroll/ADFG-Electron-Demo/README.md

 This is an example application project setup with Angular 15, Electron.js and electron-builder.
-It's set up as two node projecs, one in the root and a child project in /app which only contains the main process (electron wrapper) code.
+It's set up as two node projects, one in the root and a child project in /app which only contains the main process (electron wrapper) code.
 Angular development takes place in /src.